JAlcocerT/JAlcocerT/content/blog/dev-astro-cloudflare.md

 draft: false
 tags: ["Web","Dev"]
 description: 'Setup CI/CD for Astro website with Cloudflare Workers and Pages (Github + CF WnP)'
-summary: 'Astro Websites Automatic deployment with Cloudflare Pages and CICD'
 url: 'astro-web-cloudflare-pages'
 ---

+Lets see how to: *Astro Websites Automatic deployment with Cloudflare Pages and CICD, connected with Github Pages*

 We can upload the manually generated static astro content to [**Cloudflare Pages via CLI** as explained here](https://jalcocert.github.io/JAlcocerT/understanding-astro-ssg-components/#faq).